wgtunnel/website/docs/tunnels.md

 - **AmneziaWG**: An enhanced version of WireGuard designed for better resistance to censorship and deep packet inspection (DPI).
 It includes features like obfuscation parameters (Jc, Jmin, Jmax, S1, S2, H1-H4, I1-I5, J1-J3, ITIME) and protocol mimicking to evade detection by firewalls or ISPs.
 - **Default Tunnel**: The primary tunnel selected for quick connections or as a fallback in auto-tunneling (covered in the Auto-Tunneling section).
 Only one tunnel can be set as default at a time.
 - **Split Tunneling**: A feature that lets you route specific apps through the VPN while others bypass it, or vice versa, for customized traffic control.
-- **App Modes**: WG Tunnel supports four modes—VPN (standard routing), Lockdown (strict blocking), Proxy (SOCKS5 proxy), and Kernel (root-based kernel module).
+- **App Modes**: WG Tunnel supports four modes, including VPN (standard routing), Lockdown (strict blocking), Proxy (SOCKS5/HTTP proxy), and Kernel (root-based kernel module).
 These are detailed in the app settings section later.

 ## Importing